• Why airfocus

 Advantages of using the weighted decision matrix

-The weighted decision matrix is one of the simplest prioritization tools we have.
-This makes it perfect for newer teams still getting to grips with product management.
+The weighted decision matrix is one of the simplest best prioritization tools we have, which makes it perfect for everyone from newer teams still getting to grips with product management to larger organizations with multiple teams.
 It helps teams make more critical judgments, tasking them with carefully thinking through each potential outcome.

 There will be times when you need to choose between a range of similar options that seem to lead to the same results.
 Using a weighted decision matrix can help identify any key differences to clarify the right choice.